nzkelvin/nzkelvin.github.io/_posts/2022-05-02-post-custom-message-to-azure-service-bus.markdown

 Suppose you are not happy with the OOTB behaviour of Service Endpoints.
 In that case, you can [register Azure-aware plugin steps](https://docs.microsoft.com/en-us/dynamics365/customerengagement/on-premises/developer/walkthrough-register-azure-aware-plug-in-using-plug-in-registration-tool?view=op-9-1) to manipulate the current execution context before sending it down the wire.

 ## Limitation: Message Size Overhead and Rigid Schema
-Service endpoints send over the entire execution context (with manipulation or not).
-So, the messages have a lot of overhead you may not need.
+Service endpoints send out an serialised (RemoteExecutionContext)[https://docs.microsoft.com/en-us/dotnet/api/microsoft.xrm.sdk.remoteexecutioncontext?view=dataverse-sdk-latest&viewFallbackFrom=dynamics-general-ce-9] object (with manipulation or not).
+So, the messages have a lot of overhead the receiver may not need.
 For example, suppose you only want to send a message to inform about a record status change.
 In that case, the PluginExecutionContext object will come with information about the current user, context depth, all the changed fields, etc.

 In a perfect world, I should be able to dictate the exact JSON message schema my plugin will produce.
 But unfortunately, I don't have a say on the output message schema.
 It is because service endpoints can only serialize PluginExecutionContext objects.